Gallaher was one of the largest tobacco companies in the world.

 The firm was converted into a limited liability company with a capital of £1 million, in 1896.

 A new £100,000 factory across seven acres was opened in Belfast in 1897.
 It was probably the largest tobacco manufacturing plant in the world.

 A machine-made cigarette brand, Park Drive, was introduced from 1902.

-Gallaher’s to join the great tobacco combines of the age, Imperial Tobacco and the American Tobacco Company, made his the largest independent tobacco company in the world by 1903.
+Gallaher’s decision not to join the great tobacco combines of the age; Imperial Tobacco and the American Tobacco Company, made his the largest independent tobacco company in the world by 1903.

 Gallaher bought his raw materials direct, which allowed him to keep costs low by cutting out the middleman.
 He was the largest independent purchaser of American tobacco in the world by 1906.
 He bought only the highest grade of the crop.

 The atmosphere at the Belfast factory was described as familial.
 Midday meals were served at cost-price.
 Gallaher was the first man in Belfast to reduce working hours from 57 to 47 a week.
 The company employed 3,000 people by 1907.

 Gallaher acquired the six acre Great Brunswick Street premises of the Dublin City Distillery for £20,000 in 1908.
 There, he built a large tobacco factory.

 At York Street, Belfast, Gallaher established what was, by 1914, one of the largest tobacco factories in the world.
 The company also owned extensive plantations in Virginia.